filippodanesi/serp-secrets.com/src/content/blog/why-user-generated-content-is-key-for-seo-success.md

 <figure>
   <img src="/SERP-Volatility-All-categories-US.png.webp" alt="A graph showing SERP volatility across all categories in the US during Google updates">
-  <figcaption>"SERP Volatility All Categories US" - Source: <a href="https://searchengineland.com/google-algorithm-updates-2024-449417">Search Engine Land</a>, by Barry Schwartz</figcaption>
+  <figcaption>"SERP Volatility All Categories US" - Source: <a href="https://searchengineland.com/google-algorithm-updates-2024-449417" target="_blank">Search Engine Land</a>, by Barry Schwartz</figcaption>
 </figure>

 Your UGC strategy should be aligned with such updates that foster not only really informative and detailed user reviews, which are of actual benefit to readers, but also **ensure search engines easily crawl** and display user reviews and ratings through structured data markup.
 Clearly outline guidelines for sharing specific, helpful experiences-not general feedback.
 Ongoing monitoring and analysis of user content performance via [Google Analytics](https://www.serp-secrets.com/blog/essential-tools-for-seo-optimizing/) will help further refine your strategy and ensure search visibility remains strong.